DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/2/world5.md

 -------------------------------------------------------------------------------

-[Unforeseen state of 'shock' is detected in foreign gods hero.
+[Unforeseen state of 'shock' is detected in sidhes hero.
 Estimated to be the effect of prohibited word 'Sid'.]

 [Executing 'Zero Code']